sebastien46/kunzisoft-hardware-key-driver/README.md

 Key Driver is a **driver application for hardware keys** (SoloKey and Yubikey) that provides an answer to a challenge for applications requiring physical key authentication.

-The application allows to use :
+The application allows use of:

- - The hmac-secret FIDO2 functionnality of SoloKey.
+ - The hmac-secret FIDO2 functionality of a SoloKey, YubiKey, or other FIDO2 Authenticator (over USB or NFC).

- - The HMAC-SHA1 challenge-response functionality of Yubikey with USB OTG or NFC connection.
+ - The HMAC-SHA1 challenge-response functionality of a Yubikey with USB OTG or NFC connection.

 ## Download